johnarmour/datasciencecoursera/README.md

 *   I did a git add -A
 *   I did a git commit -m "..."
 *   I did a git push "https://github.com/johnarmour/datasciencecoursera"
+*   Following that I made this change directly in GitHub
+*       Then I did a git pull "https://github.com/johnarmour/datasciencecoursera/README.md"